Arid Bilge is a central vacuum system that automatically and effortlessly maintains bilge compartments throughout the vessel 100% dusty dry.

 -Optional USCG approved 15ppm oily water monitored systems available

--Available in 3 different models with 1 to 9 zone configurations
+-Available in 4 different models with 1 to 10 intake zone versions

 Call or email for your dry bilge today!

 "Arid Bilge just came naturally.
 It can be modulated, with a component over there, a piece here and a piece there.
 It's flexible.
 Arid Bilge is instrumental and a great alternative." - Captain Nick, 2010 NewCastle 114' M/Y Cortina

 "Arid Bilge should have been included in the boat from day one.
 I would be irresponsible not to have one on my Hatteras." - D.V., Owner, 2009 Hatteras 60' M/Y, Hull #4

 "The change is just phenomenal… I couldn't sleep in the master stateroom before Arid Bilge, but now I can." - Jim Moores, Founder, Moores Marine (http://www.woodenboatrepair.com) and Owner, 1947 61' Trumpy Aurora II

 Odors - various microbes, bacteria, and even mosquitos can make their home in a wet bilge environment.
 The boater ends up pouring bilge cleaners or household bleach into the bilges to keep this problem in check.
 He becomes accustomed to the odors, and his friends politely tell him that they don't smell anything, either.

 Hull Integrity - Wood will rot.
 Fiberglass will blister.
 Steel will rust.
 Aluminum will oxidize and pit.
 Leaving the hull exposed, long term, to bilge water can be a costly decision.